OSHA Work-Related Injury and Illness Recordkeeping

 - List the basic requirements and steps to record common illnesses and injuries and report them to OSHA.

 - Consider relevant factors regarding injuries and illnesses to determine their recordability

-- Recognize the purpose of OSHA requirements for work-related injury and illness recordkeeping and fatality reporting by employers.
+- Describe the requirements for maintaining injury and illness records and reporting summaries and especially serious incidents.

 The Occupational Safety & Health Administration (OSHA) requires about 1.5 million employers in the United States to keep records of their employees’ work-related injuries and illnesses.

 Safety professionals understand the importance of OSHA injury and illness recordkeeping requirements.

 The OSHA website provides employer workplace violation history.
 Injury and illness recordkeeping is an important part of accountability and should be incorporated into each safety plan; advances in software now make reporting and recordkeeping easier than ever.
 The regulations in the OSHA Recordkeeping Handbook establish the requirements and criteria for recording and reporting occupational injuries and illnesses.

 For employers covered under the Occupational Safety and Health Act of 1970, Part 1904 requires them to keep records of work-related injuries and illnesses and to report fatalities and multiple hospitalizations.
 It also requires participation in annual surveys.
 This survey information of workplace injuries helps OSHA establish training initiatives and create new safety regulations.

 All employers covered by the Act are regulated by Part 1904 regulations.
 However, businesses with 10 or fewer employees and businesses with certain industry classifications are partially exempt from keeping OSHA injury and illness records, unless OSHA or the Bureau of Labor Statistics notifies them in writing that they must do so.

 All employers covered by OSHA—no matter the number of employees or industry classification—must report to OSHA any workplace incident that results in a fatality or the hospitalization of three or more employees.